Denver artist Carlos Frésquez sees historic painting preserved

 “These murals show we have been here a long time,” Frésquez said.
 “I hope they help people change and transform and teach respect.
 We are not newcomers, and we belong here as much as anyone else.”

-Mollenhauer noted that the Murals Project also works with contemporary art and artists, such as the late Alicia Cardenas.
+Mollenhauer noted that CMCP also works with contemporary art and artists, such as the late Alicia Cardenas.

 “The beautiful mural by artist Alicia Cardenas on the corner of 27th and Larimer is an iconoclast statement about the Covid pandemic period,” Mollenhauer said. “(Cardenas) is gone — if someone whitewashes her mural, it’s gone forever.
 It’s at the top of our list for preservation.”

 Editor’s note: Cardenas and Martinez de Luna will be honored at the “Return of the Corn Mothers” exhibition’s opening reception, which celebrates Indigenous women of the Southwest, at History Colorado on Oct.
 21.